Brunch & Batter

 How do I choose asparagus at the store?

-Look for bright green stalks that are firm (not rubbery), and can stand up on their own.
-Avoid any bruising or discolorations on the stems.
-Lastly, check that the green, leafy tips are intact, and not rotten.
+Look for bright green stalks that are firm (not rubbery) and can stand up on their own.
+Avoid any bruising or discoloration on the stems.
+Lastly, check that the green, leafy tips are intact and not rotten.
 Lastly, give them a good scrub when you get home to get rid of any dirt or debris.

 Perfect pairings